Have Your Say

 Phase 2: January 2026

-At the start of January 2026, we will contact tenants again to seek your views on the level of rent increase that we propose from April 2026.
+From November 2026, we contacted tenants again to seek your views on the level of rent increase that we propose from April 2026.

 PHA’s Board will consider tenant feedback when finalising our plans and rent levels for the year ahead.
 In mid-February 2026 we will write to every affected tenant, confirming updated rents and service charges due from 1 April 2026.